All Episodes

 We have people who have needs and demands.

-This country leads the world, it protects the world, it feeds the world.
+This country leads the world.

 We need to make sure that we remain big and strong so that we can defend the rest of the world as well as ourselves.

-But if somebody's going to come up with a cockammy idea that is designed to get unsuspecting people to support higher taxes, big government, and clunky lawnmower cars that nobody wants to drive, I am not going to praise their intentions.
+But if somebody's going to come up with a cockami idea that is designed to get unsuspecting people to support higher taxes, big government, and clunky lawnmower cars that nobody wants to drive, I am not going to praise their intentions.

 I'm going to try to alert people like you that you are being had.

-They're trying to blame you, Louisa, and the way you live for the pollution and the damage and all this, and they want you to change your lifestyle or revise it downward on the basis that you are making some great contribution to fixing all the messes that you as an American have created.
+And they want you to change your lifestyle and revise it downward on the basis that you are making some great contribution to fixing all the messes that you as an American have created.

 And I say, bunk, it's not happening.

-When somebody finally is able to tell us that we've only got, say, fifty years of oil left, that's when you're going to see people get cranken.
+And if somebody comes up with a genuine alternative fuel, and I'll tell you when this is going to happen, when somebody finally is able to tell us that we've only got, say, 50 years of oil left, that's when you're going to see people get cranking.

-But right now, fossil fuels are the are the fuel of the engine of freedom and democracy and world economy, and there's nothing that's going to change it for 200 to 300 years, if then.
+But right now, fossil fuels are the fuel of the engine of freedom and democracy and world economy, and there's nothing that's going to change it for 200 to 300 years, if then.

 Yeah.

-You are not listening to me because if you were, you would have already agreed with me, you would have apologized and say that you now see the world in the right light.
+You would have apologized and say that you now see the world in the right light.

-But you keep going.
+But you keep arguing.

-I don't want government mandate, for sure.
+I don't want government mandates.

 I'm trying to help you here.